 The study programme is interdisciplinary in nature as along with spatial sciences it covers social, natural, and environmental sciences, civil engineering and technical sciences, including obligatory professional excursions, extensive field work, seminars, and public relations.
 The study programme is intended for students who completed a first-cycle programme at various faculties.
 The Spatial Planning graduate’s employment opportunities are in all activities concerned with spatial planning and design, particularly in design offices, municipal services, and public administration.

 The study programme is open for enrolment every other year.

-The master study programme Water science and environmental engineering does not include orientations.
-Graduates of the programme acquire fundamental knowledge of natural sciences, as well as applicable expert (civil engineering) skills for solving demanding administrative procedures and designing, planning, implementing and maintaining more demanding (according to the Construction Act) civil engineering structures (according to the uniform classification of types of constructions CC-SI) in the areas of water management, municipal and environmental engineering.
+During the second cycle master study program Water Science and Environmental Engineering graduates acquire fundamental knowledge of natural sciences, as well as fundamental and most importantly applicable professional (civil engineering) skills for solving demanding administrative procedures and designing, developing, implementing and maintaining demanding civil engineering structures in the areas of water science and environmental engineering.

 Besides gaining general theoretic knowledge about hydraulics and geotechnics, students will also learn the modern principles of water science and the latest achievements of the profession in individual areas of environmental and civil engineering, presented in a modern way using state-of-the-art technology With group and project work, field word and by solving subject-specific tasks students develop essential teamwork and public speaking skills and are able to coherently present scientific and engineering ideas to expert and lay public.
 They become acquainted with project management in the fields of environmental civil engineering, especially designing specialised construction types and measures.
 All the acquired expert knowledge can be tested to the largest possible extent within practical tutorials and rea-life case studies, which helps students, together with practical training as part of the study program, to get involved in practical work after the finished master study.